allegroai/clearml-docs/docs/apps/clearml_session.md

 session.

 ### Passing requirements
 `clearml-session` can download required Python packages.
-If the code you are going to execute in the remote session, has required packages, they can be specified.
-If there is a `requirement.txt` file, the file can be attached to the command using `--requirements </file/location.txt>`.
-Alternatively, packages can be manually entered, using `--packages "<package_name>"`
+A `requirement.txt` file can be attached to the command using `--requirements </file/location.txt>`.
-(for example `--packages "keras" "clearml"`).
+Alternatively, packages can be manually specified, using `--packages "<package_name>"` (for example `--packages "keras" "clearml"`) and they'll be automatically installed.

 ### Passing Git credentials
 To send local .git-credentials file to the interactive session, add a `--git-credentials` flag and set it to `True`.
-This way, git references can be tracked, including untracked changes.
+This is helpful if working on private git repositories and allows for seemless cloning and tracking of git references, including untracked changes.

 ### Re-launching and shutting down sessions
 If a `clearml-session` was launched locally and is still running on a remote machine, users can easily reconnect to it.